Trump blasts Congress over failure of GOP health care bill - Red Deer Advocate

-WASHINGTON — President Donald Trump blasted congressional Democrats and “a few Republicans” Tuesday over the failure of the GOP effort to rewrite the Obama health care law, and warned, “we will return.”
+WASHINGTON — President Donald Trump blasted congressional Democrats and “a few Republicans” Tuesday over the collapse of the GOP effort to rewrite the Obama health care law, and warned, “We will return.”

-Trump’s early morning tweet unleashed a barrage of criticism at Congress over the collapse of the GOP’s flagship legislative priority.
-For seven years, the party has pledged to repeal President Barack Obama’s law.
+Trump’s early morning tweet led off a barrage of Republican criticism of Congress over the party’s failure on its flagship legislative priority.
+For seven years, the GOP has pledged to repeal President Barack Obama’s law.

-“Most Republicans were loyal, terrific & worked really hard,” Trump tweeted Tuesday morning, but said, “We were let down by all of the Democrats and a few Republicans.”
+“Most Republicans were loyal, terrific & worked really hard,” Trump tweeted Tuesday morning.
+“We were let down by all of the Democrats and a few Republicans.”

 He added, “As I have always said, let ObamaCare fail and then come together and do a great healthcare plan.
 Stay tuned!”